boscoh/inmembrane/README.rst

 the ``inmembrane/plugins`` directory.
 This contains the code to both run the program and to parse the output.
 We have tried to make the parsing code as concise as possible.
-Specifically, by using the native Python dictionary, which allows an enormous amout of flexibility, we can collate the results of various analyses with very little code.
+Specifically, by using the native Python dictionary, which allows an enormous amount of flexibility, we can collate the results of various analyses with very little code.

 A more comprehensive overview can be found at http://boscoh.github.com/inmembrane/api.html.